Rituals

 A Brief History of Sacred Waters

 The use of water for spiritual cleansing dates back thousands of years.
 In Roman times, public thermae were not only places for hygiene but also for reflection and community.
 In ancient Egypt, baths infused with herbs and oils were part of sacred rites.
 The Japanese onsen and Shinto purification rituals use water to purify the spirit.
-Even today, in many spiritual paths, water is seen as a conduit between the physical and the divine.
+In India, ritual bathing in the Ganges River is still considered one of the holiest acts of devotion.
+And in Celtic traditions, sacred wells and springs were visited for blessings and healing.

 This isn’t just symbolic.
 Research from the University of Freiburg (2018) showed that immersion in warm water can activate the parasympathetic nervous system—our body’s “rest and digest” mode—reducing stress hormones and improving mood.
 But beyond science, there’s something deeply intuitive about water’s ability to soothe the soul.